nur-firdaus/spring-jumble/README.md

-# Jumble (scramble word game)

-This "Jumble" project is about implementing a word reconstruction game, similar to [Scrabble™](https://en.wikipedia.org/wiki/Scrabble).
+This "Jumble" project is about implementing a word reconstruction game.

-Please refer to "java application developer.docx" for more details.
+Implementation of several spring boot thymeleaf swagger unit test